jamesdh/kompromat/README.md

 #### Running the script

-Once you have your Yandex account credentials, you can run the program as so:
+Once you have your Yandex account credentials, you can run the program via your opened terminal:

 ```
 Usage: kompromat [--city=<city>] <username> <password>